-85. Secretary
+81. Secretary

-- (1) A Public Company shall have at least one (1) Secretary. - (2) It is the duty of the Directors of a Public Company to take all reasonable steps to secure that the Secretary (or each joint Secretary) of the Company is a person who appears to them to have the requisite knowledge and experience to discharge the functions of Secretary of the Company and who: - (a) has held the office of secretary of a public body corporate for at least three (3) of the five (5) years immediately preceding his appointment as Secretary; or - (b) is a person who, by virtue of holding or having held any other position or by being a Shareholder of any other body, appears to the Directors to be capable of discharging the functions of Secretary of the Company. - (3) A Private Company may have a Secretary. - (4) In the case of a Private Company without a Secretary: - (a) anything authorised or required to be given or sent to, or served on, the Company by being sent to its Secretary may be given or sent to, or served on, the Company itself and anything addressed to the Secretary shall be deemed to be addressed to the Company; and - (b) anything else required or authorised to be done by the Secretary may be done by a Director or a person authorised generally or specifically in that behalf by the Directors.
+- (1) A Public Company shall have at least one (1) Secretary. - (2) It is the duty of the Directors of a Public Company to take all reasonable steps to secure that the Secretary (or each joint Secretary) of the Company is a person who appears to them to have the requisite knowledge and experience to discharge the functions of Secretary of the Company and who: - (a) has held the office of secretary of a public body corporate for at least three (3) of the five (5) years immediately preceding his appointment as Secretary; or - (b) is a person who, by virtue of holding or having held any other position or by being a Shareholder of any other body, appears to the Directors to be capable of discharging the functions of Secretary of the Company.

+- (3) If a Public Company fails to comply with Article 81(1) for a period of more than thirty (30) days, the Company and every Officer of it who is in default is liable to a fine, as set out in Schedule 2. - (4) A Private Company may have a Secretary. - (5) In the case of a Private Company without a Secretary: - (a) anything authorised or required to be given or sent to, or served on, the Company by being sent to its Secretary may be given or sent to, or served on, the Company itself and anything addressed to the Secretary shall be deemed to be addressed to the Company; and - (b) anything else required or authorised to be done by the Secretary may be done by a Director or a person authorised generally or specifically in that behalf by the Directors.

-86. Register of Directors and Secretary
+82. Register of Directors and Secretaries

-- (1) Every Company shall maintain, at its registered office, a register of its Directors and, if applicable, a register of its Secretaries.
-The Board of Directors of the DIFCA may make Regulations prescribing particulars which each register shall contain. - (2) Any register required to be kept pursuant to Article 86(1) shall, during business hours (subject to such reasonable restrictions as the Company may by its Articles of Association or in General Meeting impose, but so that not less than two (2) hours in each day be allowed for inspection), be open to the inspection of the Registrar and of a Shareholder or Director of the Company without charge. - (3) In the case of a refusal of inspection of any register required to be kept pursuant to Article 86(1), the Registrar may issue a direction requiring the Company to provide immediate inspection by the Registrar, a Shareholder or Director. - (4) A Company which fails to comply with each of the requirements in this Article is liable to a fine as set out in Schedule 2.
+- (1) Every Company shall maintain, at its registered office, a register of its Directors and, if applicable, a register of its Secretaries except as otherwise provided in Article 82(2).
+The Board of Directors of the DIFCA may make Regulations prescribing particulars which each register shall contain and requirements relating to notification of changes to such registers, which every Company shall comply with. - (2) Subject to Article 82(1), a Company's register of its Directors and, if applicable, a register of its Secretaries, may be maintained at a place other than its registered office, in accordance with the provisions of the Operating Law in respect of Records and registers. - (3) Any register required to be kept pursuant to Article 82(1) shall, during business hours (subject to such reasonable restrictions as the Company may by its Articles of Association or in General Meeting impose, but so that not less than two (2) hours in each day be allowed for inspection), be open for inspection by the Registrar, an Inspector, a Shareholder or a Director of the Company without charge. - (4) In the case of a refusal of inspection of any register required to be kept pursuant to Article 82(1), the Registrar may issue a direction requiring the Company to provide immediate inspection by the Registrar, a Shareholder or Director. - (5) A Company which fails to comply with each of the requirements in this Article is liable to a fine as set out in Schedule 2.

-87. Assumptions in relation to Directors and Secretary
+83. Assumptions in relation to Directors and Secretary